Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "People spend too much time doing and not enough time thinking about what they should be doing."
+> "If I have seen further than others, it is by standing upon the shoulders of giants."
-> — **Naval Ravikant**
+> — **Isaac Newton**

 ---

-_Last updated: 06 November 2025 ⏳_
+_Last updated: 07 November 2025 ⏳_